RetroSven/ult3gbc/README.md

 # ult3gbc
 Ultima 3 port to the Gameboy Color

+Graphics were lifted from the C64 16x16 tiles and shrunk to 8x8.

+Music was converted from the C64 SIDs.

+Game logic, text, etc were taken from the MSDOS version.
+In order to achieve the highest fidelity, the MSDOS version was decompiled and portions were converted to C.  Things like when a ship a generated, to-hit/damage battle calculations, whirlpool movement, etc are all maintained.
+Therefore this version should play exactly like the MSDOS version.

+This was done back in 2001.
+The code is a frightful mess and I know it, so don't judge.  :)  I wish I had documented some more portions because as I looked through it again 20 years later it's hard to determine how certain things work (GBC idiosyncrasies).

+How to play:

+Press Start at both of the intro screens.

 Press the A button to bring up the menu and to make selections Press the B button to pass or to cancel out of menus Press the D-Pad to move around